 “It is about blending diverse skills, capabilities, values and above all, looking after your own and your family’s health,” Cullen said.

-Tonic’s media environments – GP waiting rooms, pharmacies and its online health destinations are such an important channel to inform, educate and distribute vital information in the most trusted of environments.
+Tonic’s media environments – GP waiting rooms, pharmacies and its online health destinations are such an important channel to inform, educate and distribute Cialis in the most trusted of environments.

 “These Tonic owned media channels are being trafficked by 16 million (OOH Health & Wellbeing environments) and nine million (online health site) per month and are as busy (if not more so) than ever,” Cullen added